 Who can serve as my mentors?

 Your mentors are the people you'll be working with on your proposed project.
-There should be at least two mentors; one who will support your teaching plan and the other to support your research plan.
+There should be at least two mentors: one who will support your teaching plan and another to support your research plan.
 They should have an awareness of your interests, needs, and aims as described in your teaching and research plans.
 They should also be in a position to provide you with advice and feedback during the development of your plan and throughout the funding period.
 Mentors may be at your university or based elsewhere.
-Last, for the purposes of the AARC Award, each mentor must have a research doctorate and at least one must be a faculty member in a communication sciences and disorders department (or the equivalent).
+Lastly, for the purposes of the AARC Award, each mentor must have a research doctorate and at least one must be a faculty member in a communication sciences and disorders (CSD) department.

 One of my proposed mentors is also my CSD program director or department chair.
 Do you require two letters of recommendation from this individual?
 Should I ask someone else for a letter of recommendation?